Powerful and agile, leopards are excellent climbers and swimmers, making them skilled apex predators. Still, their population is decreasing worldwide.

 The male leopards can grow up to 28 inches while the females are shorter and reach up to 25 inches.
 The length spans across 6 feet, and they usually weigh between 130 to 190 pounds.

 Did you know?
-Leopards are pound for pound the strongest of the big cats.
-They can climb trees, even when carrying heavy prey, and often choose to rest on tree branches during the day.
+As one of the big five animals, leopards are pound for pound the strongest of the big cats.
+They can climb trees, even when carrying heavy prey and often choose to rest on tree branches during the day.

 Leopard Range & Habitat